 See how your money grows over time with daily, monthly, or yearly compounding.
 Visualize growth with interactive charts.

-Compare snowball vs avalanche methods, see payoff timelines, and plan your debt-free journey.
+Compare snowball vs avalanche methods, get AI-powered strategy recommendations, and plan your debt-free journey.

 Compare the true cost of renting versus buying a home over any time period.
 Make smarter housing decisions.